patrickrosenberger/hello-world/README.md

 # hello-world
 First test repository.

-This repository serves as a testing area for learning how to work with github
+This repository serves as a testing area for learning how to work with github and different frameworks